 With technology & customer service that each supports the other, you can construct a rock-solid business that customers love to buy from!

 Why and How Does Technology Support Great Customer Service?

 Fundamentally, a great customer experience is not about any of those things.
-It’s about the customer.
-And if your customer service approach is based on you instead of your buyer, your approach will erode the foundation of your company and ultimately leave you unable to attract or retain customers — even if you’re pleasant and friendly.
+If your customer service approach is based on you instead of your buyer, your approach will erode the foundation of your company.
+And ultimately leave you unable to attract or retain customers — even if you’re pleasant and friendly.

-Once you are thinking with the customer in mind, you have started doing customer service right.
+Once you are thinking with the customer in mind, you’re already doing something way right.
 Technology can help you do it even better.

 “There’s a lot of excitement about new technology in customer service, support, and success,” says Michael Redbord of Hubspot.
 “The progress of video, real-time messaging, chatbots and artificial intelligence (AI), cryptocurrencies, self-service, and even customer success itself, all present the potential for big changes in the day-to-day workings of customer success practitioners.”

 Paradoxically, mass technology can equip companies to provide personalized, one-on-one service to each customer.
 Video contact, bots, and blockchain may be beyond the scope of many small enterprises for a few more years, but much powerful business technology is already affordable and accessible to everyday entrepreneurs.
 The best technology for customer service is a Customer Relationship Management tool.

 What Is CRM Software?

 Customer Relationship Management (CRM) is an umbrella term that covers all aspects of a customer’s experience with a business.
 By managing relationships with their customers, businesses avoid having buyers who drop in and out and instead forge relationships that result in recurring sales.
 A CRM approach allows a business owner to establish their enterprise as the go-to spot for buyers in their industry.